gabrielscarvalho/fake-db-populator/README.md

 Others database will be added in the future.

-## Examples
+# Examples

-Clone [random-db-populator](https://github.com/gabrielscarvalho/random-db-populator-example) and check the [JS scenarios folder](https://github.com/gabrielscarvalho/random-db-populator-example/tree/master/scenarios) or [TS scenarios folder](https://github.com/gabrielscarvalho/random-db-populator-example/tree/master/scenarios-ts)).
+Clone [random-db-populator-example](https://github.com/gabrielscarvalho/random-db-populator-example) and check the [JS scenarios folder](https://github.com/gabrielscarvalho/random-db-populator-example/tree/master/scenarios) or [TS scenarios folder](https://github.com/gabrielscarvalho/random-db-populator-example/tree/master/scenarios-ts).

+**Tip**: Use typescript version.
+It will make it easier!

 ## The Principles